-After four months of taking Pycnogenol, says Petersen, his opthalmologist reported that his retinopathy seemed to be regressing.
-After another four months, Petersen says, he experienced "complete remission."
-After one year of Pycnogenol, he only requires a yearly eye exam and his opthalmologist says Pycnogenol is the only thing to which he can attribute the improvement.
+After four months of taking Pycnogenol, Petersen’s ophthalmologist reported that his retinopathy seemed to be regressing.
+After another four months, Petersen says he experienced “complete remission.”
+After one year of Pycnogenol, he only requires a yearly eye exam and his ophthalmologist says Pycnogenol is the only thing to which he can attribute the improvement.

-Petersen recommended it to two friends with retinopathy.
+Petersen recommended Pycnogenol to two friends with retinopathy.
 They too had complete regression of retinopathy.